Insights for Organisations

 On the flipside, while AI is making major moves in cyber threat detection and prevention, AI technology can also be used for malicious purposes.
 This contributes to actually increasing cyber security threats and is being used to commit fraud and scam people in the following ways:

-1. Optimizing cyber attacks
+1. Optimising cyber attacks

 2. Automating malware